Romy Schneider: Death

 Schneider was found dead in her Paris apartment on 29 May 1982.
 The examining magistrate Laurent Davenas declared that she had died from cardiac arrest.
-Claude Pétin said that Schneider's cardiac arrest was due to a weakened heart caused by a kidney operation she had had months before.
+Schneider's friend and sister-in-law of Laurent Pétin, Claude Pétin, attributed Schneider's cardiac arrest to a heart weakened by the kidney surgery she had undergone a year earlier.
 Schneider began drinking alcohol excessively after her son's death.
-However, Schneider's friend and sister-in-law of Laurent Pétin, Claude Pétin, said that she no longer drank at the time of her death and that she was convinced it was a natural death.
+Claude Pétin also said that she no longer drank at the time of her death and that she was convinced it was natural.

 Her tombstone at Boissy-sans-Avoir, Yvelines, bears her birth name, Rosemarie Albach.
 Funeral guests were Jean-Claude Brialy, Michel Piccoli, Jean-Loup Dabadie and Jean Rochefort.
 Alain Delon arranged for her son David to be buried in the same grave.

 Enduring popularity

 The French journalist Eugène Moineau initiated in 1984 the Prix Romy Schneider.
 It is one of the most prestigious awards for upcoming actresses in the French film industry, and is given by a jury each year in Paris in conjunction with the Prix Patrick Dewaere (formerly the Prix Jean Gabin).
 In 1990, the Austrian newspaper Kurier created the Romy TV Award in honour of Schneider.
 In 2003, she was voted 78th on the list of the greatest Germans in the German TV program Unsere Besten (the German version of 100 Greatest Britons)—the second-highest ranked actress (Marlene Dietrich was 50th) on that list.
 Until 2002, the Austrian Federal Railways InterCity service IC 535 from Wien Südbahnhof to Graz was named "Romy Schneider".

 Pedro Almodóvar's film All About My Mother (1999) is partially dedicated to her.

 A movie about Schneider's life, titled Eine Frau wie Romy/Une femme comme Romy (A Woman Like Romy), was planned by Warner Bros. for 2009; Schneider's role was going to be played by Yvonne Catterfeld.
 The project was cancelled in July 2009.
 A musical about Schneider, Romy – Die Welt aus Gold (Romy – The Golden World) was premiered in 2009 at the Theater Heilbronn.
 In November 2009, the ARD broadcast the feature film Romy with Jessica Schwarz in the title role.
 The film 3 Days in Quiberon (2018) by Emily Atef describes a 1981 episode in Schneider's life in the French town of Quiberon.

 On 23 September 2020, Google celebrated her 82nd birthday with a Google Doodle in Germany, France, Austria, Iceland and Ukraine.

-The culture broadcaster Arte dedicated a documentary to Romy Schneider and Alain Delon: Romy and Alain – The Eternal Betrothed, 2022.
+The culture broadcaster Arte dedicated a documentary to Romy Schneider and Alain Delon: Romy and Alain – The Eternal Betrothed (2022).

+In April 2025, Alain-Fabien Delon (son of Alain) named his daughter Romy.